Who Is Arthur Radley In To Kill A Mockingbird

 Q: What is the significance of the knothole?

 A: The knothole in the oak tree represents a secret connection between Boo Radley and the children.
-It symbolizes his quiet acts of kindness and his attempt to bridge the gap between himself and the outside world.
+But it symbolizes his quiet acts of kindness and his attempt to bridge the gap between himself and the outside world.
 It is a symbol of hidden compassion and a testament to his quiet heroism.

 Q: How does Boo Radley's character contribute to the novel's themes?